Travel

 Iceland is a largely cashless society where most businesses, restaurants, and shops, even small ones, accept card payments.

+ATMs: The most cost-effective way to get some ISK is to withdraw it directly from an ATM.
 You can also exchange cash at local bank branches, though this is generally more expensive than using an ATM.
 While possible, exchanging money at the airport is typically the least favorable rate.

 Mobile Payments: You can also use digital wallets like Apple Pay or Google Wallet to pay by phone.